 7. Association of Staff Physician Recruiters (@ASPR1990 on Twitter) offers education, resources, and networking advice for seasoned professionals and newbies.
 ASPR is the only professional organization exclusive to in-house physician recruitment professionals, so you’ll find common issues—and an uncommon level of support—among your peers.

 8. Doximity Talent Finder Blog (@DoximityTF on Twitter) is our last (humble) pick.
 To quote bestselling author Maggie Warrell, “Failing to toot your horn—with the right people, in the right way, and at the right time—doesn’t serve anyone.”
 So we invite you to keep coming back here and please let us know how we’re doing.
 Our goal is to help you recruit the right physicians via social recruiting on Doximity.
 The Doximity Talent Finder team also aims to spread ideas and to share a greater vision with the physician recruitment community.
 After all, today’s business adage is really “Who knows what you know?”

 In his new book, How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life, Scott Adams (the creator of Dilbert) says, “If you have a system of continuously improving your marketable skills, you open yourself to a larger world of new job possibilities and you’re playing a game you’re likely to win.”
 We say spending a little time seeing what’s out there—not to mention collaborating with colleagues—is bound to open up new worlds for physician recruitment.

-Do you bank on some sources that didn’t make our list?
+Do you bank on some sources that still didn’t make our lists?
 Share your insights with us.
 And if you aren't using Doximity Talent Finder to recruit the right candidates, sign up for a free demo today.